Logo

 Pros

-• Deep liquidity and price transparency for conversions
+• Deep liquidity and generally clear conversion pricing

 Cons

-• Fees may apply to deposits, trades, and withdrawals
+• Fees can apply across deposits, trades, and withdrawals

-• Accounts can be restricted if platform rules are breached
+• Access can be restricted if platform rules are violated

 Withdrawing With Peer-to-Peer Platforms

-P2P marketplaces let you trade directly with other users without a centralized intermediary.
-You choose a buyer or seller, agree on price and payment method (including card transfers), and use escrow so funds are held until both sides complete their obligations.
+P2P marketplaces connect you with other users directly, rather than routing the entire cash-out through a single intermediary processor.
+You select a counterparty, agree on price and the payment method (including card transfers where offered), and use escrow so funds are held until both sides complete their obligations.

 Pros and Cons of P2P Withdrawal

-P2P can deliver flexible terms and competitive pricing, but it also requires diligence.
-Consider the following advantages and limitations.
+P2P can offer flexible terms and competitive pricing, but it requires careful execution.
+Consider the following strengths and limitations.

 Pros